chhuang-one/sqxclib/doc/database-migrations.md

 	sq_column_use_current(column);
 ```

-If your table is defined in C language and application is written in C++ language, you may NOT use below C++ template functions to access SQL table.
+If your table is defined in C language but application is written in C++ language, you may NOT use below C++ template functions to access SQL table.

 	storage->insert<StructType>(...)
 	storage->update<StructType>(...)